juandavidvch/tareasCortas/README.md

 # tareasCortas
-Local proyect to host short tasks given by the proffesor
+Local proyect to host short tasks given by the professor